-Legend C = Completed IP = In-Progress P = Plann ed Graduating with an Associate Degree for Transfer ir units that should include the following: n Arts (AA-T) or Associate Degree for Tran sfer in Sciences (AS-T) requires complet ion of 60 CSU Transferable c IP P Residence: A minimum of 12 units must b e completed at Cañada College C IP P Scholarship: A minimum grade point avera admission, some majors may require a highe um of 2.0 is required for c IP P Major Courses: Completion of a minimum of 18 sem Cañada Catalog.
-All courses in the major must be com At the time of this publication, a st Anthropology (AA-T) Art History (AA-T) Biology (AS-T) Business Administration (AS-T) Communication Studies (AA-T) Computer Science (AS-T) r a "P" if the course is taken on a "Pass с IP P Seneral Education - certified completion of • California State University General Education ation-Breadth pattern (CSU GE Bread Intersegmental General Education Trans Note: Although a course may be listed in more than e to satisfy only one subject area.
-C IP P Elective courses: If applicable, additional courses to meet the minimum 60 C 5U transferable units requirement.
+Legend C = Completed IP = In-Progress P = Plann ed Graduating with an Associate Degree for Transfer in units that should include the following: Arts (AA-T) or Associate Degree for Trans sfer in Sciences (AS-T) requires complet ion of 60 CSU Transferable c IP P Residence: A minimum of 12 units must be e completed at Cañada College C IP P Scholarship: A minimum grade point averag admission, some majors may require a higher um of 2.0 is required for с IP P Major Courses: Completion of a minimum of 18 seme Cañada Catalog.
+All courses in the major must be comp At the time of this publication, a stu Anthropology (AA-T) Art History (AA-T) Biology (AS-T) Business Administration (AS-T) Child and Adolescent Development (AS-T) Communication Studies (AA-T) a "P" if the course is taken on a Pass/ c IP Р Additional majors are being develop eneral Education - certified completion of • California State University General Education f one of the following: tion-Breadth pattern (CSU GE Bread Intersegmental General Education Transformation Note: Although a course may be listed in more than one that a course may be listed in more that a course may be listed in m · · · e to satisfy only one subject area.
+C IP P Elective courses: If applicable, additional co ourses to meet the minimum 60 CS U transferable units requirement.
 C IP P